EnKF-C user guide: Parameter files

 The observation parameter file contains an arbitrary number of sections identified by entries \verb|PRODUCT|.
 Each section specifies the observation type, input files, reader and, possibly, observation error:

 Observation files can be defined using wildcards ``*'' and ``?''.
 Missing a file is reported in the log and is not considered to be a fatal error.
-The available readers are listed by the variable \verb|allreaders| defined in \verb|prep/allreaders.c|.

-The last line in the above example specifies the observation error.
+The line in the above example starting with \verb|ERROR_STD| specifies the observation error.
 It can contain either a number or a file name.
 In the case of entering the file name there also should be another entry in the same line specifying the name of the variable to be read.
-The variable should have the same dimension (2D or 3D) as the associated observation type as described by the variable \verb|ISSURFACE| in the observation types parameter file (sec.~\ref{sec:obstypesprm}).
+The variable should have the same dimension (2D or 3D) as the associated observation kind as described by the field \verb|issurface| in the array \verb|allkinds| in file \verb|common/obstypes.c| (sec.~\ref{sec:obstypesprm}).

 The line with observation error can also have another token specifying the type of operation to be conducted: \verb|EQUAL| ($\sigma_{tot} \leftarrow \sigma_{now}$, default), \verb|PLUS| ($\sigma_{tot} \leftarrow \sqrt{\sigma_{tot}^2 + \sigma_{now}^2}$), \verb|MULT| ($\sigma_{tot} \leftarrow \sigma_{tot} \sigma_{now}$), \verb|MIN| ($\sigma_{tot} = \max(\sigma_{tot}, \sigma_{now})$), or \verb|MAX| ($\sigma_{tot} = \min(\sigma_{tot}, \sigma_{now})$).
 There can be several error entries in a section in the observation parameter file.